raspberrypilearning/fl-programming-robotics/docs/week-1/fl-progrobot-w1-step01.md

 What part of the course are you most looking forward to?
 Share your thoughts in the comments.

 **Important note for teachers in England**: In order to get free upgraded access to this course, and to use it towards your National Centre for Computing Education certification, you must have joined the course through a link from the [Teach Computing](https://teachcomputing.org/courses) website.
 If you have not, [please join the course on this page](https://teachcomputing.org/courses/CO224/robotics-with-raspberry-pi-build-and-program-your-first-robot-buggy) and accept the invite on the next page.
 Failure to do this will mean that you will lose access to the course and it will not be counted towards the certification.
 Your eligibility for bursary payments may also be affected.

+### Teach Computing Curriculum

+Support and materials for teaching the topics covered in this course can be found in the [**Year 9 Physical Computing**](https://teachcomputing.org/curriculum/key-stage-3/physical-computing?utm_source=FutureLearn&utm_medium=LearningPlatform&utm_campaign=TCC_link&utm_content=robot) unit of the [Teach Computing Curriculum](https://teachcomputing.org/curriculum?utm_source=FutureLearn&utm_medium=LearningPlatform&utm_campaign=TCC_link&utm_content=robot).

+The Teach Computing Curriculum contains lesson plans, slides, worksheets, homework and assessment activities to teach computing to children aged between 5 and 16

+All of the content is completely free to access, and has been created by subject experts, based on the latest pedagogical research and teacher feedback.
+It provides an innovative progression framework where computing content (concepts, knowledge, skills, and objectives) have been organised into interconnected networks called learning graphs.

+### Using the course content

+The contents of this course are free for you to reuse.
+Unless otherwise specified, you can copy, and adapt the text, images and videos to use in your classes under the [Open Government Licence v3.0.](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/), so long as you attribute the Raspberry Pi Foundation as follows: **This text/image/video was created by the Raspberry Pi Foundation and is licensed under the [Open Government Licence v3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)**.